2004 Chinese Super League: Overview

 The first Chinese Super League (CSL) season was greeted with great enthusiasm by the media and the FA, with the decision to create a new top tier league in China made in order to freshen up Chinese football.
 The previous ten seasons of the old Chinese first division had been successful and had improved the quality of play in China.
 However, the Chinese Football Association felt that a change was needed to give Chinese football a further boost.

 The decision to create the Chinese Super League was made before the 2003 Chinese season and of the 15 First Division teams competing in the 2003 season, it was decided that three teams would be relegated with no promotion at all from the second tier league.
 The remaining 12 teams would compete in the inaugural Super League season, which saw Chongqing Qiche remain within the league despite being relegated after they merged with seventh place team Yunnan Hongta.

 It was planned that one team would be relegated with two teams to be promoted into the CSL at the end of the season but the relegation was cancelled halfway through and so for the second season the Super League had 14 teams.

 Controversy

-There were many controversial events during the season including the discovery that some players were betting against their own teams and losing games deliberately.
-Some referees were also suspected of fixing matches by awarding dubious penalty kicks and handing out cards freely.
-The most notorious incidents happened during two matches, one game involving Beijing Hyundai and the other Dalian Shide.
-In their respective matches, the players were unhappy about the referee's decisions and they protested by abandoning the match halfway.
-The CFA took both incidents seriously and handed out punishments by docking points off the two guilty teams.
+There were many controversial events during the season, including the discovery that some players were betting against their own teams and deliberately losing games.
+Some referees were also suspected of fixing matches by awarding dubious penalties and handing out cards freely.

+The most notorious incidents happened during two matches, a Round 14 game involving Beijing Hyundai and a Round 17 game involving Dalian Shide: in the respective matches, the players were unhappy about the refereeing, and they protested by walking off and abandoning the match.
+The CFA handed out punishments with a three-point deduction for Beijing Hyundai and a six-point deduction for Dalian Shide: their opponents were also awarded a 3-0 victory.